Specialized Orthotic Services

 If you need a lower extremity orthotic device, here are some of the options we could provide:

-FUNCTIONAL ELECTRICAL SIMULATION(FES) Systems like the Walk-Aide can be used for patients with an Upper Motor Neuron Injury, such as Multiple Sclerosis, Stroke, Incomplete Spinal Cord Injury, Cerebral Palsy, and Traumatic Brain Injury.
+(FES) Systems like the Walk-Aide can be used for patients with an Upper Motor Neuron Injury, such as Multiple Sclerosis, Stroke, Incomplete Spinal Cord Injury, Cerebral Palsy, and Traumatic Brain Injury.
 It works by stimulating the common peroneal nerve to lift the foot.
-FES systems have a calf cuff and eliminates the need for an orthosis to fit into a shoe.
+FES systems have a calf cuff and eliminate the need for an orthosis to fit into a shoe.

 Spinal Orthotic Devices